Thursday, December 21, 2006

 Saturday, March 11, 2006

 It is also a good party dish as it can go a long way and, served in a glass baking dish, it adds lots of color to a spread.
-The key to this dish as well as the recipe given earlier is the flexibility that they provide, for family dinner, or even for entertaining.
+The key to this dish as well as the recipe given earlier is the flexibility that it provides, for family dinner, or even for entertaining.
 Both meals are relatively easy to prepare ahead so that you can enjoy your guests' company without having to constantly be in the kitchen.

 Friday, March 03, 2006